dannytlee12/cse15l-lab-reports/lab-report5/lab-report5.md

 ![Image](lab5cm2.png)
 * This test was 22.md in the test-files directory that we downloaded.
 To find the correct output, we went on the CommonMark demo site.
 We found that test22.md was not supposed to produce a link, so our implementation was correct.
+* This test can likeley be fixed by checking if there are unnecessary characters between the closing bracket and the openning parenthesis.